M-Hamza-Rao/Time-Base-Chicago-Crime-Rate-Predictive-Analysis/README.md

   Most common crime types.
   High-crime locations and times.
   Any seasonal or yearly crime patterns.
--Suggest possible preventive measures or policy recommendations based on the data.
+-Suggest possible preventive measures or policy recommendations based on the data...